VEX Robotics: VEX Robotics World Championship

 The VEX Robotics World Championship brings together qualifying teams from the two VEX Robotics programs: the VEX IQ Challenge, VEX Robotics Competition, with the VEX AI Competition bringing the number to three in 2022.
 The championship is an international celebration of the robotics community and a final tournament to crown the VEX World Champions in each league.
-The 2021–24 championships are scheduled to be held in Dallas, Texas.
+The 2021–25 championships are/were scheduled to be held in Dallas, Texas.

+The current title of VEX Robotics World Champions is held by team 6767X and team 9123A.

 A one-hour special version of the 2016 VEX Robotics World Championship aired on ESPN2 in June 2016.
 CBS aired a one-hour special version of the 2017 VEX Robotics World Championship on June 11.

 During the VEX Robotics World Championship, a "Parade of Nations" is held and includes hundreds of students, often dressed in costumes, from more than thirty countries.

 The 2020 VEX Robotics World Championship was canceled due to the COVID-19 pandemic.
 On March 30, 2020, VEX Robotics and the REC Foundation announced they would host the first-ever VEX Robotics Virtual World Celebration on April 25, 2020.
 The event celebrated the accomplishments of all teams and revealed the 2020–21 VEX Robotics Competition and VEX IQ Challenge.
 During this event, VEX Robotics and the REC Foundation also hosted a Fantasy Robotics simulation for all levels in the VEX Robotics Program, using statistics from state and qualifying tournaments.
-On January 20, 2021, the REC Foundation along with VEX Robotics announced that due to the COVID-19 pandemic the 2021 VEX World Championships would be modified to an online remote tournament and would also include remote skills matches.
-Therefore, also announcing that the event will have no in-person attendance.
+On January 20, 2021, the REC Foundation along with VEX Robotics announced that due to the COVID-19 pandemic the 2021 VEX World Championships would be modified to an online fully remote tournament and would also include remote skills matches.

-Role in pedagogy
+Role in Pedagogy

 VEX Robotics competitions have been of interest to educators as a way of stimulating students' interest in hands-on learning, engineering, and computer programming.
 The Department of Engineering and Technology Education at Utah State University has created a Design Academy with a curriculum for teaching skills through participation in a VEX Robotics Competition.
 In addition, VEX Robotics provides two other programs aiming to introduce these skills at an early age in the classroom: VEX 123, and VEX Go.

 VEX 123

 VEX 123 is a VEX Robotics program aimed to introduce basic turtle-style programming to young students in kindergarten through second grade.
-It uses a small round robot with a front, wheels, and an audio speaker, (the '123 Robot') which is programmed to drive around a plastic course using either a handheld wireless programming module (the 'Coder') or a mobile device (not included) with Scratch-based programming software.
+It uses a small round robot with a front, wheels, and an audio speaker (the '123 Robot'), which is programmed to drive around a plastic course using either a handheld wireless programming module (the 'Coder') or a mobile device (not included) with Scratch-based programming software.
 The course is modular and can be built differently to present different programming challenges.
 VEX provides multiple pre-prepared STEM Labs designed for different classroom settings, such as language arts and mathematics.
 The VEX 123 STEM Labs are "designed to provoke STEM thinking and spark creative problem-solving ideas."